andrewbackway/esphome-gme_xrs_bluetooth/protocol.md

   @<username>#<status>
   ```

-- The payload is then wrapped in double quotes and appended after `AT_WGTMSG=`.
+- The payload is then wrapped in double quotes and appended after `AT+WGTMSG=`.
 - The username and status come from user‑configurable settings.
 - This command is sent:
   - When a connection becomes active.